-SUVs are more popular now than ever before, which can make buying a used model difficult and expensive.
-Used SUVs from recent years still carry a premium over typical used cars, despite having more miles and, sometimes, expired warranties.
+Crossovers and SUVs are more popular now than ever before, which can make buying a used model difficult and expensive.
+Used SUVs from recent years still carry a premium over typical used cars, despite having more miles and, often, expired warranties.
 Careful shopping and critical test drives come in handy in this situation, as does a strict budget.
 We have decided to set ours at $10,000.

-Read on to discover ten of the best used SUVs that likely cost you less than ten grand.
-All average prices are based on Edmunds' lowest and highest averages for dealer retail pricing.
+Read on to discover ten of the best-used SUVs under $10,000.
+All models should be reasonably easy to find under budget.
 Naturally, prices may vary depending on many factors, such as upgrades, condition, repair history, and so on.

 The 2011 Sportage will likely scrape the top of the $10,000 maximum price, but both four-cylinder engine options deliver good fuel economy, the vehicle itself is spacious and comfortable, and there is plenty to like on the tech side, even if it is a little dated at this point.
 The Hyundai Tucson from this era is just as good.